 The Company is exposed to credit risk from default of investments held in its asset portfolio.
-Management has established policies and guidelines for limiting exposure to credit risk by restricting concentration by issuer, rating, sector and geographic region.
-At December 31, 2020, investment grade 'A' and higher bonds comprise 91 per cent (2019-92 per cent) of the portfolio.
-Government bonds represented 85 per cent (2019-87 per cent) of the bond portfolio graded 'A' and above.
-U.S. Treasury Bonds comprise 100 per cent (2019-100 per cent) of the Government bond portfolio.
+Management has established policies and guidelines for limiting exposure to credit risk by restricting concentration by issuer, rating, sector, and geographic region.
+At December 31, 2021, investment grade 'A' and higher bonds comprise 94 percent (2020 - 91 percent) of the portfolio.
+Government bonds represented 75 percent (2020 - 85 percent) of the bond portfolio graded 'A' and above.
+U.S. Treasury Bonds comprise 100 percent (2020 - 100 percent) of the Government bond portfolio.
 None of the issuers of bonds included in the portfolio has defaulted in interest or principal repayments.

-As at December 31, 2020, the Company's fixed income invested assets include bonds, which have primarily cash cashflows that qualify as solely payments of principal and interest ("SPPI") and were investment grade-rated with ratings ranging between AAA to BBB.
+As at December 31, 2021, the Company's fixed income invested assets include bonds, which have cashflows that qualify as Solely Payment of Principal and Interest ("SPPI") and were investment grade-rated with ratings ranging between A to BBB.